-- The application has been accompanied by a Transport Assessment (TA) to assess the potential impacts upon the existing highway network along with any potential highway safety issues.
-Lancashire County Council Highways requested an amended TA to reflect the potential impacts upon highway capacity and the existing network for Over Wyre as a result of the proposed development.
-As the application site is not an allocation within the Emerging Local Plan the applicant has been requested to demonstrate that as well as the 250 dwellings identified as being able to be accommodated in Over Wyre (based the highways evidence for the Emerging Local Plan) an additional 39 dwellings would not have an adverse impact upon the highway network.
+- 9.20 The application has been accompanied by a Transport Assessment (TA) to assess the potential impacts upon the existing highway network along with any potential highway safety issues.
+Lancashire County Council Highways previously requested an amended TA to reflect the potential impacts upon highway capacity and the existing network for Over Wyre as a result of the proposed development.
+As the application site is not an allocation within the Local Plan the applicant had been requested to demonstrate that as well as the 250 dwellings identified as being able to be accommodated in Over Wyre (based the highways evidence for the Local Plan) an additional 39 dwellings would not have an adverse impact upon the highway network.
 Concerns have been raised by residents and the Town Council as to the potential impacts arising from vehicular movements as a result of the additional dwellings.
 LCC Highways have advised that the trip rate calculations (TRICS) predict the development to generate an estimated 162 two way vehicular movements a day with an estimated am and pm peak flow of 19 two way movements.
 Paragraph 109 of the NPPF states that "development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe".
-Following the submission of the Revised TA LCC Highways have advised that they are of the opinion that the proposed 39 dwellings will not have a severe impact on highway capacity or congestion in the immediate vicinity of the site.
-Their position is informed by the Highways England response to this application which advises they have no objections to the development after assessing the impacts on the traffic signals at Shard Road/Shard Bridge (A588). - 9.17 Other observations from the Town Council and neighbouring residents in relation to highway and pedestrian safety have been taken into consideration, this includes concerns about the condition of Rosslyn Avenue and the current issues experienced by vehicles double parking making it difficult for vehicles to pass one another along with concerns raised in relation to pedestrian safety in particular for school children.
-Lancashire County Council Highways have advised that whilst their Personal Injury Accident Records shows there has been three collisions at the junction with Pilling Lane the highway network in the immediate vicinity of the site is considered to have a good accident record and indicates that there are no underlying issues.
+Based on the TA submitted LCC Highways have advised that they are of the opinion that the proposed 39 dwellings will not have a severe impact on highway capacity or congestion in the immediate vicinity of the site.
+Their position is informed by the Highways England response to this application which advises they have no objections to the development after assessing the impacts on the traffic signals at Shard Road/Shard Bridge (A588). - 9.21 Other observations from the Town Council and neighbouring residents in relation to highway and pedestrian safety have been taken into consideration, this includes concerns about the condition of Rosslyn Avenue and the current issues experienced by vehicles double parking making it difficult for vehicles to pass one another along with concerns raised in relation to pedestrian safety in particular for school children.
+Lancashire County Council Highways have advised that whilst their

+Personal Injury Accident Records shows there has been three collisions at the junction with Pilling Lane the highway network in the immediate vicinity of the site is considered to have a good accident record and indicates that there are no underlying issues.
 Notwithstanding this, LCC Highways are of the opinion that to mitigate the development the current 30mph speed limit along Rosslyn Avenue should be changed to 20mph to reduce vehicle speeds.
 By reducing the speed limit to 20mph this would make the road safer for pedestrians to cross the road and for vehicles exiting drives.
-The developer has agreed to fund this highway improvement.
+The developer has agreed to fund this £5,000 highway improvement.
 Further mitigation requested by LCC Highways relates to improvements to the Public Right Of Way to the north of the site (FP19) as there would be a demand for this route to be used by the new residents to allow them quicker access to local facilities and services.
-As such the developer has agreed to provide £20,000 financial contribution for both schemes.
-The Highways Officer has set out that the contribution towards the footpath would not provide a full re surface but it would provide patchworks and making good the areas which are currently unsuitable whilst also providing street lighting.
+As such the developer has agreed to a condition to secure the upgrade and improve this PROW via s278 works.
 Off-site highway works and improvements would be secured by condition and legal agreement if Members are minded to approve the application.